clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Mix in-line R calculations, tables, R output, and plots with text describing the relationships you see.
 Include *at least* one plot and one table.
 You are encouraged to include more!
 You must use in-line R calculations/references at least once (e.g. with functions like `nrow()`, `mean()`, `sd()`, `cor()`, `median()`, `min()`, `quantile()`) and *may not hard-code any numbers referenced in your text*.

 Your document should be pleasant for a peer to look at, with some organization using sections or lists, and all plots labeled clearly.
 Use chunk options `echo` and `results` to limit the code/output you show in the .html.
-Discussion of specific values should be summarized in sentences in your text---*not as printed code and output*---and rounded so as not to be absurdly precise (1 to 3 digits).
+Discussion of specific values should be summarized in sentences in your text---*not as printed code and output*---and rounded so as not to be absurdly precise (e.g. round `x` with `round(x, 2)`).

 ### DUE: 11:59 PM, Tuesday, April 3rd, 2018